M-Morsy/Social-Network/README.md

 * a list of comments objects
 * each comment have the same attributes as the post
 #### Also contains some methods:
-*setters and getters for the attirbutes
+* setters and getters for the attirbutes
-*delete post
+* delete post
-*edit the post text
+* edit the post text
-*delete comment
+* delete comment
-*edit comment
+* edit comment
-*post view to show the post and its comment contents
+* post view to show the post and its comment contents

-###
+#### LoadSave.py
+##### The Save function
+Our network system relys on a graph containing all the users of the system connected together, this function take alll the users data and attributes like name, age, gender, posts, comments,.. etc. and save it in a dictionary within a json file to use it another time.

+##### The Load function
+it takes back the saved data from the json file. like all the users and their connections and data. and load it into its suitable data structure to become usable.

 ## Future work
 1. Groups class
 2. registration and authorization system